gabrielschmidt95/music_web_api/README.md

 ## Contributing
 Contributions are welcome!
 If you would like to contribute to this project, please follow these steps:
 1. Fork the repository.
-2. Create a new branch: `git checkout -b feature/your-feature`
+2. Create a new branch:
-3. Make your changes and commit them: `git commit -m 'Add some feature'`
+3. Make your changes and commit them:
-4. Push to the branch: `git push origin feature/your-feature`
+4. Push to the branch:
 5. Submit a pull request.

 ## License